 - Printable List of Phrases: Camp Phrases

 - What is it?

 - Quizlet is an online learning tool that allows users to study and master content.
 We have put all the words in the Na-Cho Nyak Dun Northern Tutchone Dictionary online so anyone who wants to practice and learn them can.
-The Learn, Flashcards, Write and Test Functions are the best ways to study the words and when you get really good you can try the Match and Gravity games for more practice.
-This is a great way for anyone to start learning the language, even school age kids!
+The Learn, Flashcards, Write and Test Functions are the best ways to study the words, and when you get better, you can try the Match and Gravity games for more practice.
+This is an excellent way for anyone to start learning the language, even school age kids!

 - How Do I Get Started?